 Figure \ref{fig:pd_maxscore_fixed_beta0_T} presents results for $\beta_0 = (1,-0.5)$ and designs $p \in \{4,5\}$.
 We plot the discrepancy function $T(\theta)$ against candidate values $\beta_2$.
 The identified set is smaller for Design 5 (green line) as expected, because of increased variation in $X$.
-In both designs, the sign of $\beta_2$ is identified.

 Figure \ref{fig:pd_maxscore_BMI} presents the identified set for $\beta_2$ as we vary the true value of the regression coefficient.
-Additional variation in the regressors tightens the bounds on the regression coefficient, see Design 10 (purple line).
-This is as expected: \citet{Manski1987} shows that point identification obtains under continuous variation in (one of the) regressors over the entire real line.

-Figure \ref{fig:panel_ASF_beta_05} presents results for the (joint) identified set for the regression coefficient and the ASF, at $\beta_2 = 0.5$.
+As expected, additional variation in the regressors tightens the bounds on the regression coefficient, see Design 10 (purple line).\footnote{\citet{Manski1987} shows that point identification obtains under continuous variation in (one of the) regressors over the entire real line.} Figure \ref{fig:panel_ASF_beta_05} presents results for the (joint) identified set for the regression coefficient and the ASF, at $\beta_2 = 0.5$.
 The ASF is for time period $t=1$, counterfactual value $x = 1$, and a subpopulation with $X_{21}=0,X_{22}=1$.
 The identified set for the ASF is the height of the box; the identified set for the regression coefficient is its width (coinciding with that in Figure \ref{fig:pd_maxscore_BMI}).
 The ASF is not point identified because of the time dummy (see \cite{BotosaruMuris2024}).
 The identified sets for the ASF are informative across all designs.
-In both panels, the identified sets for the ASF are identical across designs.
-This shows that information about the regression coefficient may not translate to information about counterfactua l parameters.
+The information about the regression coefficient does not translate to information about counterfactual parameters.

-\textbf{DGP2. } We consider a worst case of the preceding design by restricting $X_{2t}$ to be binary: $X_{2t}$ independently and uniformly distributed on $\{0,1\}$.
+\textbf{DGP2. } We consider a worst case of the preceding design, with $X_{2t}$ independently and uniformly distributed on $\{0,1\}$.
 The time effect is $\beta_1 = 2$.
-In DGP2, the distribution of $\alpha + V_t$ is supported on 11 equidistant points in the interval $[-3,3]$, and we set $V_1 = V_2$ (so strict exogeneity holds), with $V_1 + \alpha$ uniformly distributed on its support.

-We compute the identified set for $\beta_2$ under strict exogeneity as before, and under sequential exogeneity by applying \eqref{E:seqbnd} as described in Section \ref{sec:predetermined_panels}.
-A genetic optimizer from the \texttt{deap} Python package handles the outer optimization over $\phi \in \Phi_b$.
+The distribution of $\alpha + V_1$ is uniformly distributed on 11 equidistant points in the interval $[-3,3]$, and we set $V_1 = V_2$ (so strict exogeneity holds).
+We compute the identified set for $\beta_2$ under strict exogeneity as before, and under sequential exogeneity by applying \eqref{E:seqbnd} as described in Section \ref{sec:predetermined_panels}.\footnote{A genetic optimizer from the \texttt{deap} Python package handles the outer optimization over $\phi \in \Phi_b$.}